darrenklein/ac_controller/README.md

 ### Screen

-To allow this app to run perpetually in headless mode, I installed GNU Screen - https://www.gnu.org/software/screen/ on my Raspberry Pi 3 B+.
+To allow this app to run perpetually in headless mode, I installed GNU Screen - https://www.gnu.org/software/screen/ on my Pi.

-### Settings

-You can customize the behavior a bit with the values in the `settings.py` file.

-`sleep_period` will change how frequently the script checks the local temperature.

-`temp_threshold` is the value above which a certain behavior (in this case, turning on my air conditioner) should take place.
+## Next steps...

+I'd like to provide a simple user interface that would allow a person to manually turn the relay on/off and set different temperature ranges, etc.

+I'm also planning to rebuild this app using Elixir Nerves.